 The 19th century also brought new groups of immigrants that influenced American food, music and culture.

 The following is a list of notable people, places and events of 19th century Massachusetts:

-Since Massachusetts was home to a number of highly-acclaimed educational facilities and placed a great emphasis on education and literacy, it is no surprise that the state was home to many notable authors of the 19th century, particularly the Concord writers Henry David Thoreau, Louisa May Alcott, and Nathaniel Hawthorne.
+Since Massachusetts was home to a number of highly-acclaimed educational facilities and placed a great emphasis on education and literacy, it is no surprise that the state was the center of the movement.

 Massachusetts; Suzanne LeVert, Tamra B. Orr; 2009